BORDER:

 a.html, we have chosen to allow browser software to determine row

-frame heights by using the value * for each row.
-(The width
+frame heights by using the value *

 of the row frames will, in this case, be determined by the width of the